-The Lakers center wanted to remind everybody he was still not 100 percent.
+The Lakers center wanted to remind everybody he was still not 100.

 "I wasn't even supposed to be playing until January and I'm playing now.
 What do you expect?" he said after the Lakers' shoot-around Thursday afternoon.
 They play the New York Knicks tonight.

-Howard has been criticized because of his inaccurate free-throw shooting and also for some subpar games on offense, most recently a 3-for-9 shooting effort Tuesday in the Lakers' 100-94 loss to Cleveland.
+Howard has been criticized because of his inaccurate free-throw shooting and also for some subpar games on offense, most recently a three-for-nine shooting effort Tuesday in the Lakers' 100-94 loss to Cleveland.

 Howard reminded people who "expected me to be high-flying" that he had back surgery last April to repair a herniated disk.